buttonsrtoys/mvvm_plus/README.md

 MVVM+ goals:

-- *Clearly* separate business logic from UI.
+- *Clearly* separate stands *and* business logic from UI.
-- Support access to models from anywhere in the widget tree (like GetIt).
+- Support access to models in a global registry (like GetIt).
-- Support access to models from descendant widgets (like Provider).
+- Support access to models from descendant widgets (like Provider, InheritedWidget).
 - Work well alone or with other state management packages (BLoC, RxDart, Provider, GetIt, ...).
 - Be scalable and performant, so suitable for both indy and production apps.
 - Be simple.